• Home

 Notes

-(2) If you are using a different blender try 1-2 minutes on high and check the consistency, continue blitzing until smooth.
-Depending on which blender you use, you may find you need to sieve your soup in order to achieve a perfectly smooth consistency.
+2. If you are using a different blender try 1-2 minutes on high and check the consistency, continue blitzing until smooth.
+Depending on what kind of blender you use, you may find you need to sieve your soup in order to achieve a perfectly smooth consistency.

 Nutrition Facts